liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 by monitoring their interaction over different elements of the portal.

-Developers are able to extend the set of available tracking actions by creating and deploying their own OSGi plugins, which contain a class implementing the [Tracking Action Interface](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/TrackingAction.java).
+Developers are able to extend the set of available tracking actions by creating and deploying their own OSGi plugin, which contains a class implementing the [Tracking Action Interface](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/TrackingAction.java).

 OSGi plugins can be hot deployed and undeployed, manage their own dependencies,